schollenberger/pi-sensorlab/IR_receiver/IR_Receiver-readme.md

   from background light and noise.
 Therefore different IR protocols may require different receivers.

-  The IR receiver output used in this lab (something like TSOP22) is filtering on 38 kHz and the output is active low.
+  The IR receiver output used in this lab (something like TSOP4838 DIP -3) is filtering on 38 kHz and the output is active low.
   Datasheet: https://www.vishay.com/docs/82459/tsop48.pdf

   The IR protocols describe the representation of a logical '0' and a logical